SirIle/sirile.github.io/content/about.md

 ## Current Interests

-After over 28 years in the industry, I've found my way to the intersection of cloud architecture and agentic AI.
-I'm currently building multi-agent orchestration systems on AWS using [Amazon Bedrock](https://aws.amazon.com/bedrock/) and [Strands Agents SDK](https://github.com/strands-agents/sdk-python), designing how specialized AI agents collaborate to solve complex problems.
+I work at the intersection of cloud architecture and agentic AI.
+Right now I'm building multi-agent orchestration systems on AWS using [Amazon Bedrock](https://aws.amazon.com/bedrock/) and [Strands Agents SDK](https://github.com/strands-agents/sdk-python) – designing how specialized AI agents collaborate to solve complex problems.

-My technology journey has taken me from assembler through Java, JavaScript, Go, and now primarily Python — which has become the lingua franca of the AI agent ecosystem.
-I still care deeply about the same things I always have: finding the actual problem and solving it with the simplest, most effective approach possible.
+The language path went from assembler through Java, JavaScript, Go, and now primarily Python, which is where the AI agent ecosystem lives.
+The things I care about haven't changed: find the actual problem, solve it with the simplest effective approach.

-On the people side, I continue to invest in coaching and mentoring engineers, increasing communication and feedback loops, and figuring out what makes teams work well — especially as AI agents become part of the team.
+On the people side, I coach and mentor engineers, push for shorter feedback loops, and try to figure out what makes teams work well – especially as AI agents become part of the team.

-Previously I spent years deep in containerization and microservices (you can see the evidence in this blog's archives), then cloud-native architecture with Kubernetes, Istio, and serverless on AWS.
-That foundation in distributed systems and service orchestration maps surprisingly well to designing multi-agent AI systems.
+The blog archives are full of containerization, microservices, Kubernetes, Istio, and serverless on AWS.
+That background in distributed systems and service orchestration turns out to be directly useful when designing multi-agent AI systems.

-I'm always happy to connect — reach out if you're working on agentic AI, multi-agent systems, or navigating the shift from traditional architecture to AI-native design.
+If you're working on agentic AI, multi-agent systems, or moving from traditional architecture to AI-native design – reach out.